 Have you ever found your child asleep in a strange position?
 Upside down on the couch?
 Hanging halfway off their bed?
 Asleep at the kitchen table?
 Kids do this all the time, and there’s a reason for it – their joints are far more flexible than ours are as adults.
 Nature intended it that way, this flexibility protects kids when they’re finding their balance, learning to walk, falling off playground equipment.
 It may seem incredibly uncomfortable to think of sitting with legs crossed or propped up for an extended period of time as an adult, but toddlers and preschoolers just really don’t care.

-This little one is 35 months, 30 lbs and 36″ in a Cosco Scenera NEXT.
+This little one is 35 months old, weighs 30 lbs and is 36 inches tall in a Cosco Scenera NEXT.
 She fell asleep safely buckled into her seat rear facing after a morning of vehicle shopping.
-Clearly she is tremendously uncomfortable!
+She’s not uncomfortable at all!

 Myth #4: My car is too small!